Anti-Japan protests reignite across China on occupation anniversary

-BEIJING/TOKYO Anti-Japan protests reignited across China on Tuesday, the sensitive anniversary marking Tokyo's occupation of its giant neighbour, escalating a maritime dispute which has forced major Japanese firms to suspend business there.
+BEIJING/TOKYO Anti-Japan protests reignited across China on Tuesday, the sensitive anniversary marking Tokyo's occupation of its giant neighbor, escalating a maritime dispute which has forced major Japanese firms to suspend business there.

 China reacted swiftly to the news of the landing, which risked inflaming a crisis that already ranks as China's worst outbreak of anti-Japan sentiment in decades.
 Beijing described the landing as provocative, lodged a complaint with Tokyo and said it reserved the right to take further action.